Please refer to the University’s Glossary of Terms for policies and procedures.

 12. fails to comply with a reasonable direction or request given by a member of staff of the University who has, prior to giving the direction or request, and stating its purpose, been identified to the student as a member of staff

 13. attempts to commit misconduct

-14. contravenes or fails to comply with a provision of a Statute, Rule, Policy or Procedure of the University
+14. contravenes or fails to comply with a provision of a Policy or Procedure of the University

-15. fails to comply with or observe a finding or decision imposed on the student under this Policy, or a penalty (other than a fine) imposed under a Statute or Rule of the University.
+15. fails to comply with or observe a finding, decision or penalty (other than a fine) imposed on the student under Policy or Procedures of the University.